Zeyu77/HARR/README.md

 ## EXPERIMENTS
 cifar10: 10000 query images, 5000 training images.
 Return MAP@ALL(50000) The same setting with DistillHash (19' CVPR )

+How to train:
+First generate the similarity structure for dataset in two steps: step 1. python run.py --train --eta_4 10 step 2. python search.py 2 0
-How to train: python run.py --train
+Then start training the model: python run.py --train --eta_4 100